nf-core/sarek/docs/usage.md

 ##### Full samplesheet

 In this example, all possible columns are used.
-There are 3 lanes for the normal sample, 2 for the tumor sample, 1 for the relapse, including the `sex` and `status` information per patient:
+There are three lanes for the normal sample, two for the tumor sample, and one for the relapse sample, including the `sex` and `status` information per patient:

 ```console
 patient,sex,status,sample,lane,fastq_1,fastq_2